Bev Sninchak | , ,| By

 Taking control of your digital reputation and managing it diligently is a must if you intend to cultivate a persona that is well received by business and professional industries.
 Just as you would guard your in-person reputation, extend those same rules to your digital reputation.
 Be careful whom you hang out with (or communicate with online), and avoid uploading potential damaging materials to blog or websites (both photos and written content).

 If you already have possibly damaging material about you online, clean it up as best you can.
-Remove all offending documents and photographs, and use a reputation management program to put the brakes on any further problems.
+Remove all offending documents and photographs, and use a reputation management program to put the brakes on any further problems which can help your online reputation repair.
 Search your name and image on search engines such as Google, and erase any questionable material as best you can.

 If need be, design newer, more professional social profiles for yourself.
 Then, once you’ve activated those profiles, work to inch them up on the various search engine result pages.
 The first ten pages of Google search results are the most important, so concentrate on positioning your more positive and professional profiles in those upper spots.